bihealth/bih-cluster/bih-cluster/docs/connecting/generate-key/unix.md

-# Generating an SSH Key in Linux
+# Generating an SSH Key with Unix-like Operating Systems

 - You might already have one, check whether a file `~/.ssh/id_xxx.pub` is present.
 - Otherwise, create key using the following command (marking your key with your email address will make it easier to reidentify your key later on):